PetSafe Easy Walk Harness

 Large dogs need sturdy harnesses with reinforced stitching and wide straps to distribute pulling force.
 Dual-clip (front and back) harnesses offer versatility.

 At 70-130 lbs, the Akita puts real demands on any dog harness you buy.
-Durability is not a nice-to-have, it is a requirement.
-Products designed for medium dogs will wear out quickly, and undersized options can be uncomfortable or even dangerous.
-Budget a bit more for products that are genuinely built for this size range.
+Durability isn't a nice-to-have -- it's a requirement.
+Products built for medium dogs wear out fast under this kind of use (I learned this the hard way with Benny).
+Budget a bit more for products genuinely built for this weight class.

 Matching Dog Harnesses to Your Akita's High-Energy Lifestyle